Kingston SE and Robe

 - Experienced & informative tour driver/guide.

-As the weather warms it’s a great time of year to discover one of South Australia’s best kept secrets in the Limestone Coast.
+As the weather warms, it’s a great time of year to head for the beach and discover one of South Australia’s best kept secrets in the Limestone Coast.
 Staying near the water at Kingston SE, we explore this stunning region with its mix of coastlines, lush pastures and sparkling bays.
 Not only does it offer great scenery, but the area also boasts a rich history, and there is plenty of time on this relaxing break to soak in the beauty and charm of this coastal region.

 (includes light lunch and two course dinner)

-From Keith we journey south onto the Riddoch Highway and head towards the Limestone Coast.
+Departing Keith, we detour south on the Riddoch Highway and head towards the Limestone Coast.
 Mid-afternoon we arrive in Kingston SE, nestled on the waters of picturesque Lacapede Bay.
 It was established as a private town in 1858 by statesman George Strickland Kingston and by a decade later, it was a bustling seaport.
 Kingston SE boasts some of the safest beaches in South Australia, making it a popular destination for families.

 Our accommodation for the next three nights is at the Lacapede Bay Motel, where there is time to settle in before dinner.